Pullusb/snippetsLibrary/README.md

 **Delete** : This will delete the selected snippet file (pop up a confirmation windows).
 This action is irreversible since the snippets text file is deleted from disk.

-**Open library folder** : open the library folder in your OS browser.
+**Open library folder** : Open the library folder in your OS browser. shift+click on the button will open at current selected snippet folder.

+**Search  field** : options : search between content and title, substractive search, show prefix, reverse order _filter by name is currently broken so the feature has been removed_

 **Preview** : If activated, a preview of the selected snippet will appear below.
 Also display a list of def and class.
 The number of line displayed can be changed in the addon preferences